 Here you can find ideas to help promote your event, build your campaign and grow your organization.
 Find out the best ways to use custom imprinted postcard magnets mailers.
 Discover why Postcard Magnets are a powerful way to promote your message.

 I was browsing some old article files recently and ran across this piece on sales letters from more than 15 years ago.
 My first reaction was, “Crap.
 I’m getting old.”
 My second reaction was, “Hey, this ain’t bad.”
 While technology changes significantly and rapidly year to year, the principles of selling change very little.
 Stuff […]

-Using Media Relations to Boost Your Business written by Guest Post read more at Small Business Marketing Blog from Duct Tape MarketingThursday is guest post day here at Duct Tape Marketing and today’s guest is Maggie Patterson – Enjoy!
-Content marketing.
-PR.
-Blog posts.
-Social media.
-Email marketing.
-It’s enough to make any small business feel overwhelmed wh […]
+Copywriting Tips and Tricks in a Digital World written by Guest Post read more at Small Business Marketing Blog from Duct Tape MarketingThursday is guest post day here at Duct Tape Marketing and today’s guest is Christopher McMurphy – Enjoy!
+As a marketing tactic, copywriting has been around since the days when the Mad Men of advertising were knocking back h […]